SMEMO: Social Memory for Trajectory Forecasting: Method

 \subsubsection{Writing}

 To store relevant information for each agent $i$, a write head produces write weights $\boldsymbol{\alpha}^i_t$ through memory access (see Sec. \ref{sec:addressing}), an erase vector $\textbf{e}^i_t$ and an add vector $\textbf{a}^i_t$.
+The two vectors are generated by two additional dense layers which, similarly to the generation of the memory key, transform the controller state $\gamma$ into $\textbf{e}^i_t$ and $\textbf{a}^i_t$ respectively.
 The former is passed through a sigmoid activation to bound between 0 and 1 the rate of information that can be erased, i.e. when $\textbf{e}^i_t=0$ no information is erased, instead when $\textbf{e}^i_t=1$ all the information is erased.
 The write weights are combined with $\textbf{e}^i_t$ and $\textbf{a}^i_t$ with an outer product to obtain add and erase matrices, which will be used to update each memory entry:

 Since we want the shared memory to contain information about each moving agent, before updating the memory content, we first generate erase and add matrices $\textbf{E}^i_t$ and $\textbf{A}^i_t$ for each agent $i$ and then perform a max pooling operation $\textbf{E}_t = \max \{\textbf{E}^i_t\},~ \textbf{A}_t = \max \{\textbf{A}_t^i\}$ across all agents $ i=0,...,N-1$.
 This mechanism is similar in spirit to \textit{Social Pooling}~\cite{alahi2016social, deo2018convolutional}, where states from different agents are pooled together to condition predictions.
 The need of a social pooling stems also from the fact that we want the memory content to be invariant to the order in which agents are observed at each step.
 Memory update is performed after each timestep as